 Beauty is in the eye of the beholder.Margaret Wolfe Hungerford

 Today as I scrolled through the Go Make Some Art!
-Facebook page, it occurred to me that true beauty is in the soul of the creator.
-Once, an instructor of mine explained the difference between the technically savvy pianist and the one who can make the instrument sing.
-You know what she meant.
-Writers whose words come life, painters, singers, even cooks who ply their craft with such heart that those who partake of their works are moved to deep emotion.
+Facebook page, it occurred to me that true beauty is in the soul of the creator, kind of like the difference between the technically savvy pianist and the one who can make the instrument sing.
+You know what I mean.
+Writers whose words come to life, painters, singers, even cooks who ply their craft with such heart that those who partake of their works are moved to deep emotion.
 This is the connection we crave, for without it, what meaning can we give to the things we create?

 There is something about working with the hands that bridges the gap between body and soul.
-When I plant a seed, push a needle, or tilt a canvas, my mind is forced to let go its heady thoughts and focus on that space inside me where my true beauty lies.
+When I plant a seed, push a needle, or tilt a canvas, my mind is forced to let go its heady thoughts and focus on that space inside me where the real life of me lies.
 As an outer reflection of what the inner eye sees, the visual arts demand the most of a person.
 But to lay anything to canvas is to subject one’s soul to the judgements of every passerby, and if the artist does not love his or her own heart well, there is the possibility of self-loathing and despair.
 But excusing what the hands have made diminishes the life of the soul within, even if just a little.

 If the eyes are the windows to the soul, then the hands are the expression of it.